-Treasury The United States Treasury Department.
-Treasury Regulations The regulations, including proposed regulations and temporary regulations, promulgated under the Code from time to time.
-Trust A Ginnie Mae SMBS Trust.
-Trust Asset As to any Trust, any Trust MBS, Underlying Certificate or Underlying SMBS Security conveyed thereto by the related Sponsor.
-Trust Asset Depository Any depository institution acceptable to Ginnie Mae at which a Trust Asset Depository Account is established.
-Trust Asset Depository Account With respect to each Trust, to the extent required by the applicable SMBS Trust Agreement, a limited purpose account maintained by the Trustee at one or more Trust Asset Depositories, which account shall be credited with all distributions in respect of Trust Assets (other than Trust Assets maintained through the book-entry system of the Federal Reserve Bank of New York) held in the related Trust Asset Depository.
+Trust Asset Depositories, which account shall be credited with all distributions in respect of Trust Assets (other than Trust Assets maintained through the bookentry system of the Federal Reserve Bank of New York) held in the related Trust Asset Depository.
 Trust Asset Payment Date A Ginnie Mae Certificate Payment Date, Underlying Certificate Payment Date or Underlying SMBS Security Payment Date, as the context requires.
 Trust Counsel With respect to each Series, the law firm, designated in the Sponsor Agreement as counsel to the related Trust responsible for preparing the Offering Circular and Closing Documents, for coordinating preclosing and closing and for providing certain Opinions of Counsel.
-Trust Fund The corpus of the Trust established the SMBS Trust Agreement as further described in the respective agreements.
-Trust MBS As to any Trust any Ginnie Mae Certificates conveyed thereto by the related Sponsor.
-Trustee The person identified in a SMBS Trust Agreement as trustee for the related trust.
+Trust Fund The corpus of the Trust established by the SMBS Trust Agreement as further described in the SMBS Trust Agreement.
+Trust MBS As to any Trust, any Ginnie Mae Certificates conveyed thereto by the related Sponsor.
+Trustee The person identified in a SMBS Trust Agreement as trustee for the related Trust.
 Trustee Fee For each Series, with respect to each Distribution Date, the fee payable to the Trustee, as provided in the related SMBS Trust Agreement.
-Underlying Certificate As to any Trust or SMBS Trust, any previously issued certificates, which directly or indirectly represent "regular interests" in a REMIC and evidence a direct or indirect beneficial ownership interest in a separate pool of Ginnie Mae Certificates.
+Trustee Fee Rate The per annum fee rate, if any, designated in the SMBS Trust Agreement, at which the Trustee Fee accrues.
+Underlying Certificate As to any REMIC Trust, any previously issued certificates, which directly or indirectly represent "regular interests" in a REMIC and evidence a direct or indirect beneficial ownership interest in a separate pool of Ginnie Mae Certificates.
+As to any MX Trust, any previously issued MX Security.
 Underlying Certificate Disclosure Documents The prospectus, offering circular or other disclosure document pursuant to which an Underlying Certificate was offered.
 Underlying Certificate Payment Date With respect to an Underlying Certificate, the day of each month on which distributions are required to be made to the holder of such Underlying Certificate.
 Underlying Certificate Factor With respect to each Underlying Certificate or Underlying SMBS Security, the factor provided by the related issuer, information agent or trustee for such Underlying Certificate or Underlying SMBS Security, as applicable.
 Underlying Series As to each Underlying Certificate or Underlying SMBS Security, the related series of Underlying Certificates or Underlying SMBS Securities.
 Underlying SMBS Security As to any Trust, any previously issued SMBS Security that is included in a Trust.
 Underlying SMBS Security Payment Date With respect to an Underlying SMBS Security, the day of each month on which distributions are required to be made to the Holder of such Underlying SMBS Security.
 Underlying Trust As to any Underlying Series, the related segregated Trust, REMIC Trust or MX Trust.

-VA The United States Department of Veterans Affairs.
-VA Loans Residential mortgage loans made to veteran borrowers under one of VA's loan guaranty programs.
-Voting Rights The voting rights of the Securities.
-Weighted Average Coupon With respect to a Series and for any Distribution Date, the weighted average of the Mortgage Rates of the Mortgage Loans underlying the Trust MBS, weighted on the basis of the respective current principal balances of those Mortgage Loans immediately following the applicable Ginnie Mae Certificate Payment Date in the month preceding the month of that Distribution Date.
-Weighted Average Loan Age With respect to a Series and for any Distribution Date, the weighted average loan age (in months) of the Mortgage Loans underlying the Trust MBS, weighted on the basis of the respective current principal balances of those Mortgage Loans immediately following the applicable Ginnie Mae Certificate Payment Date in the month preceding the month of that Distribution Date.
-Weighted Average Remaining Term to Maturity With respect to a Series and for any Distribution Date, the average of the remaining terms to maturity of the Mortgage Loans underlying the Trust MBS, weighted on the basis of the respective current principal balances of those Mortgage Loans immediately following the applicable Ginnie Mae Certificate Payment Date in the month preceding the month of that Distribution Date.
+VA......
+The United States Department of Veterans Affairs.

+VA Loans......
+Residential mortgage loans made to veteran borrowers under one of VA's loan guaranty programs.

+Voting Rights......
+The voting rights of the Securities.

+Weighted Average Coupon.......
+With respect to a Series and for any Distribution Date, the weighted average of the month preceding the month of that Distribution Date.